ring-lang/ring/marketing/pwct/README.md

 The Web version uses (Qt For WebAssembly) and the Mobile version uses (Qt for Android)

-Most software developers uses the Desktop platforms and I belive that this is too much better and practical. but we added the support to these platforms for two reasons
+Most software developers uses the Desktop platforms and I believe that this is too much better and practical. but we added the support to these platforms for two reasons

 1- We can easily support them (Thanks to the powerful Ring language & Qt framework)